 How to Start a Blog with WordPress (Step by Step Guide)

-People often ask me how to start a blog such as Best Sydney Walks.
-Starting a WordPress blog isn’t super complicated, but it’s important to get the basics right.
+People often ask us how to start a blog such as Best Sydney Walks.
+While starting a WordPress blog isn’t super complicated, it is very important to get the basics right.
 Once that’s done, the next challenge is to drive more traffic to your brand new WordPress blog.

 Running a blog for most people is a hobby.
 You can use it to to share your thoughts, your ideas and your personal experiences.
 For others, a blog is a business.
 A blog can generate a modest side-income stream or even a full-time income that pays all the bills.

-To help you get started, I’ve created this simple guide so you can start your very own blog with WordPress.
+To help you get started, we’ve created this simple guide so you can start your very own blog with WordPress today.

 Before you register a domain name, you will need to think about the name of your blog.
 This is the most important step because the name of your blog should be permanent.